docelic/amber-introduction/README.md

 # Building the App and Build Troubleshooting<a name="building_the_app_and_build_troubleshooting"></a>

+Before trying to run or build Amber applications, you should install the following system packages to minimize the chance of some often used header files not being present on the system: `libevent-dev libgc-dev libxml2-dev libssl-dev libyaml-dev libcrypto++-dev libsqlite3-dev`.

 To build the application in a simple and effective way, you would run the following to produce executable file `bin/<app_name>`:

 ```shell